wuubi/wuu.bi/wiki/docs/code-noobs-archive/Introduction to Programming.md

 TL;DR
 -----

 We introduced the term[ Data Types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures), but it wasn't covered.
-I skipped to variables because it defines itself and figured it'd spark some interest with the time we had.
+We skipped to variables because it defines itself and due to the remaining the time we had.
 After this meeting, you should understand the internet uses packets to send and receive data (using the TCP/IP protocol) and JavaScript is what causes the interaction/behind-the-scenes of the page.

 Do some research on [HTML/CSS](https://webbhost.net/colorgame.html), we'll do a primer on it next week, and start with DataTypes in JS.
 We'll do a couple of exercises and see where we're at.